Medicine

 Nurses

-Hazel W. Johnson-Brown, U.S. Army (1927-2011) — The first African American woman general in the U.S. Army, Johnson-Brown became chief of the Army Nurse Corps, and received a promotion to brigadier general, in 1979.
-She joined the Army as a nurse in 1955, and served as a staff nurse in Japan and chief nurse in South Korea.
+Hazel W. Johnson-Brown, U.S. Army (1927-2011) — Johnson-Brown joined the Army as a nurse in 1955 and served as a staff nurse in Japan and chief nurse in South Korea.
 From 1976 to 1978, she directed the Walter Reed Army Institute of Nursing.
+In 1979, Johnson-Brown was appointed as chief of the Army Nurse Corps, earning the rank of brigadier general.
 (Section 60, Grave 9836)

 Jane Delano, U.S. Army (1862-1919) — A distant relative of Franklin Delano Roosevelt, Jane Delano served as superintendent of the U.S. Army Nurse Corps from 1909 to 1912, and in 1909 founded the American Red Cross Nursing Service.
 By the outbreak of World War I, the American Red Cross Nursing Service had more than 8,000 registered and trained nurses ready for emergency response.
 Delano was on a Red Cross mission in France when she died in 1919; her last words reportedly were, "I must get back to my work."
 She was posthumously awarded the Distinguished Service Medal and reinterred a year later in the "Nurses' Section" of the cemetery.
 (Section 21, Grave 6)